inQWIRE/SQIR/benchmarks/README.md

 ## Running VOQC

 In the top (`..`) directory, run `make voqc`.
 This will compile the OCaml code we have extracted from the verified Coq code.
 If you have modified the Coq code, then be sure to run `make optimizer` first.
-To run the optimizer, run `dune exec ./voqc.exe <prog> <N> <out> --root ../VOQC`, which will optimize program prog, which has N qubits, and write the optimized result to out.
+To run the optimizer, run `dune exec ./voqc.exe <prog> <out> --root ../VOQC`, which will optimize program prog and write the optimized result to out.
 It will print the initial and final gate counts. `--root ../VOQC` is needed because the voqc executable is built in the ../VOQC directory.

 *Example*: The following runs VOQC on the tof_3 benchmark and writes the result to out.qasm.
 ```
-$ dune exec ./voqc.exe nam-benchmarks/tof_3.qasm 5 out.qasm --root ../VOQC
+$ dune exec ./voqc.exe nam-benchmarks/tof_3.qasm out.qasm --root ../VOQC
 Original gates: 45 (T count: 21)
 Optimized gates: 40 (T count: 15)
 ```